-32.Matching the needs of forest industry with the innovations, technologies and know-how developed through ITTO projects.
-[ITTA, 2006, Articles 1(f), (i), (p)] Committee of Forest Industry have produced a numbe of innovations and technologies along with associated expertise.
-This activity will disseminate findings outputs and lessons from completed ITTO projects to exchange of experiences, knowledge innovations in Increase in number of innovations in member countries Three matches of innovation, technologies and know-how undertaken in three producer member countries CFI 33.Enhance the technical capacity of member countries, particularly developing member countries, to meet the statistics and reporting requirements.
+T age 20 33.Matching the needs of forest industry with the innovations, technologies and know-how developed through ITTO projects [ITTA, 2006, Articles 1(f), (i), (p)] Committee of Forest Industry have produced a number of innovations and technologies along with associated expertise.
+This activity will disseminate findings, outputs and lessons from completed ITTO projects to Increase in exchange of experiences, knowledge innovations in SFM, and promotion of trade and timber processing among members Increase in number of innovations in member countries Three matches of innovation, technologies and know-how undertaken in three producer member countries CFI 34.Enhance the technical capacity of member countries, particularly developing member countries, to meet the statistics and reporting requirements.
 [ITTA, 2006, Article 28(5)] to strengthen their statistics collection and enhance reporting.
-Estimated cost: US\$100,000 Number of individuals receiving training or education Four country-level workshops conducted in four ITTO member countries in 2013 and 2014 CEM promotion of trade and timber processing among members 34.
+Estimated cost: US\$100,000 Public institutions, communities and commercial entities have adequate forest management, planning, policy and business skills needed to implement SFM and engage in international trade Increase in the awareness of the contribution of SFM to economies Increase in exchange of experiences, knowledge innovations in SFM, and Number of individuals receiving training or education • Four country-level workshops conducted in four ITTO member countries in 2013 and 2014 CEM promotion of trade and timber processing among members 35.
 Promote the publication, dissemination and application of the revised ITTO Guidelines for the Sustainable Management of Natural Tropical Forests.
-[ITTA, 2006, Articles 1(c), (f), (l), (o), (p)] Upon Council approval of the revised ITTO Guidelines for the Sustainable Management of Natural Tropical Forests, it is essential to publish the revised Guidelines as a policy document in the three languages for wider dissemination.
-For the effective application of the revised Guidelines, there is also a need to organize training workshops to facilitate the preparation of specific national or sub-national guidelines to promote the continued systematic development of SFM. (a) Publish the revised SFM Guidelines as a policy document in the three languages (English, French and Spanish) after Council approval and disseminate these guidelines to key stakeholders in ITTO member countries and the international community.
-Estimated cost: US\$100,000 Expected funding sources: Voluntary Contributions Year 2013-US\$100,000 (b) Organize three regional capacity building training workshops (one in each tropical region) to facilitate the effective and wider application of the revised SFM Guidelines in particular to revitalize and renew the basics of sustainable forest management especially among professional foresters of producer counties.
-Estimated cost: US\$240,000 Expected funding sources: Voluntary Contributions Year 2014-US\$240,000 development and related activities Increase in exchange of experiences, knowledge innovations in SFM, and promotion of trade and timber processing Number of individuals receiving training or education Number of stakeholders participating in SFM policy development processes (a) Revised SFM Guidelines published in three ITTO working languages in 2013 (b) Three regional workshops conducted in three tropical regions in 2014 CRF Sub-total 2013: US\$1,000,000 Sub-total 2014: US\$1,200,000 Biennium Sub-total: US\$2,200,000
+[ITTA, 2006, Articles 1(c), (f), (l), (o), (p)] To facilitate the final revision of the draft revised ITTO Principles and Guidelines for the Sustainable Management of Natural Tropical Forests for approval at the Forty-ninth Session of the Council, it is essential to engage two consultants to prepare a final draft version of the ITTO Principles and Guidelines.
+There is also a need to facilitate the publication of the revised ITTO Principles and Guidelines for the Sustainable Management of Natural Tropical Forests as a policy document together with the organization of training workshops to facilitate the preparation of specific national or sub-national guidelines to promote the continued systematic development of SFM. (a) Support the final revision of the draft revised ITTO Principles and Guidelines for the Sustainable Management of Natural Tropical Forests through the engagement of two consultants (one from a producer member country with the objectives of restructuring them in two components such as core and optional components and of simplifying them to ensure their effective implementation.
+Estimated cost: US\$35,000 (b) Publish the revised Principles and Guidelines as a policy document in the three languages (English, French and Spanish) after Council approval and disseminate these guidelines to key stakeholders in ITTO member countries and the international community.
+Public institutions, communities and commercial entities have adequate forest management, planning, policy and business skills needed to implement SFM and engage in international trade Local communities are informed and able to participate in SFM policy development and related activities Increase in exchange of experiences, knowledge innovations in SFM, and promotion of trade and timber processing among members Number of stakeholders providing comments on the draft Principles and Guidelines Number of individuals receiving training or education Number of stakeholders participating in SFM policy development processes (a) Revised Principles and Guidelines adapted in 2013 (b) Revised SFM Guidelines published in three ITTO working languages in 2014 (c) Three regional workshops conducted in three tropical regions in 2014 CRF